 It is not a secret that anything and everything you share on social networks contains your personal information.
 This information may include your location, device information, and so on.
 All this information is stored as Exchangeable Image File Format (EXIF) metadata, which is part of the image file.
 It is helpful for professional photographers might be useful, but for average users like you and me, it might be a privacy concern.
 In this post, I will share how you can remove personal information from pictures in Windows 10 PC and Mobile

 How to remove personal information from pictures on Windows 10 PC

 Fortunately, in Windows 10 PC and Mobile, you can hide your personal information from the images.
 You can protect information such as the device the picture was taken from, date and time, location, ISO, etc.

 - Right-click on the picture whose information you want to remove, and then select Properties.

 - Now click on Remove Properties and Personal Information

 - Check each box for the properties you want to remove or click the Select All to remove all potential properties

 - Click OK

-While you can’t do much on phone like removing the device name, date and time, ISO etc. you can still do a bit, i.e, you can remove location information from your pictures.
-This surely helps you protect your privacy online.
+While you can’t do much on phone like removing the device name, date and time, ISO, etc. you can still do a bit.
+You can, at the very least, remove location information from your pictures.
+It surely helps you protect your privacy online.
 Below is a small tutorial of how to stop your Windows Mobile camera to save your location.